sal-camacho/linux-operating-system/linux-manage-files.md

 ---

-## Linux File Management — Directory and Nano Editing Lab
+## Linux File Management — Directory and Nano Editing

 This report was completed as part of the Google Cybersecurity Certificate.
 It documents core file operations in a Linux environment including creating, moving, deleting, and modifying files using Bash commands.
 The activity emphasizes system organization and text manipulation using the `nano` text editor.